 Nepal Currency - Money & Currency Exchange in Nepal

 When you are traveling in Nepal, you'd better find a place to exchange some of your money into Nepal currency as you may need to pay for goods and services with Nepalese cash at many situations especially when you are doing some shopping at local streets.
-Since Nepalese Ruppe cannot be imported to your country, and your foreign currency must be declared on arrival, so you have to change the money in the airport, border, bank and hotels in Nepal, which is easy and safe.
+Since Nepalese Ruppe cannot be imported to your country, and your foreign currency must be declared on arrival, so you have to change the money in the airport, border port, bank, hotels or restaurants in Nepal, which is convenient and safe.

-The official currency in Nepal is the Nepalese Rupee (NPR or Rs).
+The official currency in Nepal is the Nepalese Rupee (NPR or Rs) - the only official Nepal money.
 One rupee is divided into 100 paisa (p).
 Coins come in denominations of 1, 2, 5 and 10 rupees.
 While paper notes come in denominations of: 1, 2, 5, 10, 20, 50, 100, 500, 1000 (Rs 25/250 are also available but are rarely used).
 The issuing of Nepal Rupee is controled by The Nepal Rastra Bank.
 You can exchange your money into Nepal Rupee at banks, authorised hotels and stores, etc.

 Nepal Rupee vs Indian Rupee

 Nepal Rupee and Indian Rupee are two diffrent systems of currency.
-Though not as a legal tender for finacial currency,the Indian Ruppe is widely accepted in many places in Nepal, especially the border areas close to India.
-But travelers are suggested to exchange money to Nepal Rupee instead of Indian Rupee.
+Though not as a legal tender for finacial currency, the Indian Ruppe is widely accepted in many places in Nepal, especially the border areas close to India.
+But travelers to Nepal are suggested to exchange money to Nepal Rupee instead of Indian Rupee.

 Currency Exchange in Nepal: Easy & Safe

-According to Nepal laws, only authorised dealers such as banks, hotels and licensed money changers can offer currency exchanging service.
+According to the laws of Nepal, only authorised dealers such as banks, hotels and licensed money changers can offer currency exchanging service.
 You'd better not to exchange currency with any one who is not authorised.
-It is not recommended to change a lot of Nepal Rupees, because only up to 10% of total of all receipts can be reconverted to foreign currency when you leave Nepal from the Kathmandu Airport.
+It is not recommended to change a lot of Nepal Rupees, because only up to 10% of total of all receipts can be reconverted to foreign currency when you leave Nepal from the Kathmandu Tribhuvan International Airport.

-When you exchanging currency, you will find there are three main exchange rates: the Rastra Bank rates (the government’s official rate), the private banks’ rate (slightly more generous), and the black market rate (the most generous, set by carpet shops and travel agents).
+When you exchanging currency, you will find there are three main exchange rates: the Rastra Bank rates (central bank of Nepal, the government’s official rate), the private banks’ rate (slightly more generous), and the black market rate (the most generous, set by carpet shops and travel agents).
 Official exchanges rates are set by the government's Nepal Rastra Bank and listed in the daily newspapers.
 Rates at the private banks vary, but are generally not far from the official rate.

 Nepal Currency Exchange Rates

-Following is the offical Exchange Rates for 31 October, 2017 fixed by Nepal Rastra Bank.
-You can check the accurate and real-time exchange rate on its offical website - www.nrb.org.np
+Following is the offical Exchange Rates fixed by Nepal Rastra Bank for July 9, 2020.
+You can check the accurate and real-time exchange rate on its offical website - https://archive.nrb.org.np/.

 Exchange Currency in Banks